small-tech/site.js/README.md

 https-server [folder-to-serve] [--port N]
 ```

 All arguments are optional.
-By default, a secure HTTP1 server will be created to serve the current folder over port 443.
+By default, a secure HTTPS server will be created to serve the current folder over port 443.

 If you do not already have TLS certificates, they will be created for you automatically using [nodecert](https://source.ind.ie/hypha/tools/nodecert).